 Szechuan Beef is a dish that is often considered very spicy and comes in many different forms.
-Today I will share a Gluten-Free Szechuan Beef recipe that is guaranteed to please anyone and everyone.
-Okay, maybe not everyone.
-It is the internet, after all.
-But I digress.
-Are you ready to make homemade Szechuan Beef that is better than take-out?
-Good!
-Let's get to it.
+Today I will share a Gluten-Free Szechuan Beef recipe that delivers all the warmth and tingle of authentic Szechuan cooking without the burn.
+If you're ready to make homemade Szechuan Beef that is better than take-out, let's get to it.

 What is Szechuan?